Frumple/statblock5e-creator/README.md

 ### Attack Expressions: atk[...]

-To show attack roll modifiers, you can use attack expressions as a useful shorthand.
-Attack expressions begin with the word **`atk`** before the square brackets, and the **first operand within the square brackets must be an ability modifier (`str`, `dex`, etc.).** The attack expression will automatically add the ability modifier with the proficiency bonus without needing to add the `prof` variable in the expression.
-Subsequent operands can be variables or integers that are added or subtracted from the modifier.
+Attack expressions are a useful shorthand for calculating attack roll modifiers.
+They begin with the prefix **`atk`** before the square brackets, and the **first operand must be the ability modifier (usually `str` or `dex`) on which the attack is based on.** Attack expressions will automatically add the proficiency bonus to the ability modifier without requiring the `prof` variable to be added to the expression.
+Subsequent operands can then added or subtracted from the first operand.

 ##### Example